 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Valuence Holdings's score of 20 is lower than 75% of the industry.
+Valuence Holdings's score of 29 is higher than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2022, Valuence Holdings, headquartered in Japan, reported total carbon emissions of approximately 22,005,000 kg CO2e.
-This figure includes Scope 1 emissions of about 121,000 kg CO2e, Scope 2 emissions of approximately 1,104,000 kg CO2e, and significant Scope 3 emissions totalling around 20,778,000 kg CO2e.
+This figure includes Scope 1 emissions of about 121,000 kg CO2e, Scope 2 emissions of approximately 1,104,000 kg CO2e, and significant Scope 3 emissions totalling around 20,780,000 kg CO2e.
 The Scope 3 emissions breakdown reveals major contributions from purchased goods and services (approximately 16,967,000 kg CO2e) and upstream transportation and distribution (about 1,992,000 kg CO2e).
-Comparatively, in 2021, the company recorded total emissions of about 17,203,000 kg CO2e, with Scope 1 at approximately 265,000 kg CO2e, Scope 2 at around 1,161,000 kg CO2e, and Scope 3 emissions at about 15,777,000 kg CO2e.
-This indicates a notable increase in emissions from 2021 to 2022.
+Comparatively, in 2021, the company emitted around 17,203,000 kg CO2e, with Scope 1 emissions at about 265,000 kg CO2e and Scope 2 emissions at approximately 1,161,000 kg CO2e.
+This indicates a notable increase in total emissions from 2021 to 2022.
 Valuence Holdings has made commitments towards climate action, although their near-term targets have been removed, and they currently do not have a net-zero commitment.
-The company is classified under the retail sector and has been involved in various sustainability initiatives, although specific reduction targets are not currently in place.
-The emissions data is cascaded from Valuence Holdings Inc., reflecting their corporate family relationship.
-Overall, while Valuence Holdings has reported substantial emissions, their lack of formal reduction targets and net-zero commitments highlights an area for potential improvement in their climate strategy.
+The company is classified as committed to near-term targets, but specific reduction targets have not been established.
+The data is cascaded from Valuence Holdings Inc., reflecting their corporate family relationship.
+Overall, Valuence Holdings is actively monitoring its carbon footprint, with a focus on addressing its substantial Scope 3 emissions, while navigating its climate commitments in the retail sector.

 Access structured emissions data, company-specific emission factors, and source documents